groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/python-net/_index.en.md

 ############################# Head ############################
 head_title: "Python Document Comparison API | diff checker"
-head_description: "The Python Document Comparison API offers efficient tools for documents comparison.
-Seamlessly integrates with Python for real-time changes tracking"
+head_description: "The Python Document Comparison API offers efficient tools for comparing documents.
+Seamlessly integrates with Python for instant change tracking"

 ############################# Header ############################
 title: "Compare Documents with Python: Highlight Any Differences"
-description: "Use GroupDocs.Comparison API to develop native JavaScript applications with highly configurable comparison features.
-Compare files, their content & text style between similar document formats."
+description: "Use the GroupDocs.Comparison API to develop native Python applications with highly configurable comparison features.
+Compare files, their content, and text styles between similar document formats."
 words:
   for: "for"